Can cats eat dog food? A vet's guide to whether dog food is bad for cats

 Is it safe to feed dog food to cats?

-The best cat food and dog food may look similar, but there are key differences in their ingredients.
+Cat food and dog food may look similar, but there are key differences in their ingredients.
 This is because cats and dogs have different nutritional needs, so cats shouldn’t eat dog food, and vice versa.

 What’s so different about cat and dog food?
 Well, cats are ‘obligate carnivores’ — they cannot survive without meat in their diet.
 That’s because of an amino acid called taurine that isn’t found in plants, but is found in meat.
 Whilst canines (and humans) can make their own taurine from other amino acids like methionine, cats cannot.
 If they don’t eat enough taurine, they quickly have severe effects.
 Cat food therefore always has plenty of bioavailable taurine, whilst dog food may have it, or may not, or may have it in only small amounts.
 There are other differences too – cat food generally has a higher protein content and higher amounts of the amino acid alanine.

 Because of these key differences in the nutrient content of cat and dog foods, dog food is not safe for cats.
-Cats that eat wet or dry dog food won’t be getting the required amount of taurine, alanine, and protein.
+Cats that eat wet or the best dry dog food won’t be getting the required amount of taurine, alanine, and protein.
 Taurine deficiency in cats causes blindness and heart disease that is quickly fatal.

 Can cats eat dog food minimally or in an emergency?